 It is a rich field of study.
 Universities offer graduate degrees.
 At the same time, it is approachable.
 Many of the entry-level ABA college textbooks currently in use are readable to someone with a strong high school education and certainly to someone with a college education.
 They are generally self-contained, in that they don’t require a lot of previous exposure to terminology to be able to work through.
 The books contain fascinating information about what makes us tick, why we do what we do, and how we might go about changing behavior if we needed to.
 They also teach skills in ethics and kindness.

-Because they are written by experts in learning, the texts are generally well organized, interesting, and approachable.
+Because experts in learning write them, the texts are generally well organized, interesting, and approachable.
 A sidebar in Paul Chance’s Learning and Behavior starts off, “What would you do if, while camping miles from the nearest hospital, you were bitten by a poisonous snake?”
 It goes on to discuss superstitious behavior.
 Other sidebars are titled “Punks and Skinheads,” “Variable Ratio Harassment,” and “Learning from Lepers.”
 I’ll leave you to go find out the subject matter.
 This topic is a goldmine for the curious.
 It is relevant to everyday life and can teach knowledge and skills that are very practical.
 If you buy older editions of textbooks, as I usually do, the prices are quite reasonable.
 (For instance, here’s a link to Paul Chance’s Learning and Behavior, with the oldest editions first.
 You can scroll forward to newer editions as your pocketbook allows.
 The most recent edition is 2013.)

 Like any field of study, ABA has its own terminology.
 When we first encounter it, two things typically happen.
 First, we think we know it already.
 Who doesn’t know what punishment is, right?
 Motivating operation—doesn’t sound too hard to figure out!
 Then we go a little deeper, and even though the words are familiar, the concepts may not be.
 Some are extremely unfamiliar.
 That can cause dismay.
 One of the problems in the dog training world is that a lot of people get stuck at that point.